bogorad/nixos-caddy-patched/README.md

 This flake compiles caddy from a custom `main.go` file as outlined above.
 Currently adding the popular [caddy-security](https://authp.github.io/) as an example.
 The `caddy` package of this flake's output will be caddy with that plugin baked in.

 To modify/add plugins:

 1. Edit `caddy-src/main.go` as per the upstream docs
 2. Run `go mod tidy`
-3. If necessary, update the hash in `flake.nix`
+3. Must update the hash in `flake.nix`: `nix flake update` !!!
-4. Run `nix build`
+4. Push to git.

 You should get a result with the compiled caddy.
 To verify that the plugins where correctly added use:

 ```
 ./result/bin/caddy list-modules
 ```